Trade Guides

 The shift is about building systems that handle the stuff that doesn't actually need your brain.

 A quote doesn't need your brain if your price books are set up properly and someone can describe the job accurately.
-A phone call doesn't need your brain if the caller just wants to book a site visit or check on progress.
-An invoice follow-up doesn't need your brain at all.
+A quote follow-up doesn't need your brain if it just happens on a steady cadence.
+An invoice chase doesn't need your brain at all.

 Your brain should be focused on the things that actually make money.
 Solving tricky on-site problems.
 Building relationships with good clients.
 Figuring out how to win the jobs that matter.

-Not answering the same questions about delivery times, not building quotes for jobs that fit your standard templates, not chasing clients who haven't paid invoices from three months ago.
+Not building quotes for jobs that fit your standard templates, not chasing clients who haven't paid invoices from three months ago, not being the only one who knows where every job stands.

 What Getting Out of the Bottleneck Looks Like